 Is a Sports hernia without surgery successful?

 Non-surgical treatment can be effective in some cases, especially if diagnosed early.
+Studies suggest that about 50-70% of athletes with sports hernia respond to a good structured rehab programme.
 Physiotherapy and core strengthening can help stabilise the affected area.
-Sometimes, we use injections to help rehab.
-However, in persistent cases, surgery may be the only long-term solution.
+Sometimes, we use nerve block injections to help with rehab.
+However, in persistent cases after 2-3 months of rehab, surgery may be the only long-term solution.
 A recent randomised study comparing surgery to physiotherapy found that surgery was better at getting athletes back to sport.

 Can a sports hernia heal itself?

 A sports hernia can sometimes heal on its own with proper rehabilitation and treatment.
-So, all patients with sportsman’s hernia should undergo rehab, as some cases may improve
+So, all patients with sportsman’s hernia should undergo rehab, as 50-70% of cases improve and return to sport.
+One study found that 65% of athletes responded to a structured rehab programme.

 Sports hernia vs Inguinal hernia: How can you tell the difference?

-An inguinal hernia is a distinct condition caused by a hole in the abdominal wall leading to the protrusion of fat or bowel through the hole.
-Generally, people with an inguinal hernia report pain with coughing or sneezing and a lump or bulge in the inguinal area.
+An inguinal hernia is a distinct condition caused by a hole in the abdominal wall, leading to the protrusion of fat or bowel tissue through it.
+Generally, people with an inguinal hernia report pain with coughing or sneezing, along with a lump or bulge in the inguinal area.

 On the other hand, in a sports hernia, there is no hole in the abdominal wall.
-However, the wall is weak or disrupted, causing pain with sports activity.
+However, the wall is weak or disrupted, leading to pain during physical activity.

-Your sports doctor should be able to differentiate between these two conditions as treatments differ.
+Your sports doctor should be able to differentiate between these two conditions, as treatments may differ at least initially.

 Final Word from SportsDoctorLondon About Sports Hernia